aws-solutions-library-samples/aws-insurancelake-etl/docs/quickstart_cleanup.md

 # Clean-up Instructions
 {: .no_toc }

 This page explains how to clean up resources and data from an InsuranceLake deployment.
+These instructions apply to all deployment methods (Quickstart, Quickstart with CI/CD, and Full Deployment).

 ## Contents
 {: .no_toc }